Do I have to live in a certain region in order to receive a Diabetic Alert Dog? We deliver trained dogs throughout the entire U.S.A.

 Can I purchase life insurance for my Diabetic Alert Dog?
 Yes.
 Life insurance is available through Mourer Foster

 Do you provide a guarantee?
 Yes!
 We are confident that every dog we produce is among the finest available anywhere.
 Call for details.

-Copyright © 2013 National Institute for Diabetic Alert Dogs Inc. All rights reserved.
+Copyright © 2017 National Institute for Diabetic Alert Dogs LLC.
+All rights reserved.